 Donor due diligence

-HQAI audits are being increasingly recognised and recommended by donors
+HQAI audits are increasingly recognised, acknowledged or recommended by donors and funding mechanisms:

 From a perspective of domestic accountability it is a better bargain for us as a donor to engage with the CHS Alliance and HQAI instead of doing it ourselves in terms of efficiency, relevance and effectiveness.
 Philippe BESSON, Swiss Agency for Development and Cooperation, SDC, October 2019